mliebelt/ChessTempoViewer/readme.txt

 e.g.

-1. Upload `ChessTempoViewer.zip` to the `/wp-content/plugins/` directory
+1. Upload `ChessTempoViewer.zip` to the `/wp-content/plugins/` directory, or install it directly from the admin plugins screen.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Place `[ctpgn] <moves> [/ctpgn]` in your page

 See the following examples for how to use it.